Evercookie: Description

 Evercookie allows website authors to be able to identify users even after said users have attempted to delete cookies.
 Samy Kamkar released v0.4 beta of the evercookie on September 13, 2010, as an open source project.
 Evercookie is capable of respawning deleted HTTP cookies by storing the cookies on multiple different storage systems typically exposed by web browsers.
 When a browser visits a website with the Evercookie API on its server, the web server can generate an identifier and store it on various storage mechanisms available on that browser.
 If the user removes some but not all of the stored identifiers on the browser and revisits the website, the web server retrieves the identifier from storage areas that the user failed to delete.
 Then the web server will copy and restore this identifier to the previously cleared storage areas.

-By abusing the various available storage mechanisms, Evercookie creates persistent data identifiers, because users are not likely to clear all storing mechanisms.
+By abusing the various available storage mechanisms, Evercookie creates persistent data identifiers, because users are unlikely to clear all storing mechanisms.
 From the list provided by Samy Kamkar, 17 storage mechanisms could be used for the v0.4 beta Evercookie when they are available on browsers: